astropy/astropy/docs/overview.rst

 :mod:`~astropy.config` module documentation for details about the affiliated package registry and install tool.
 Note that affiliated packages do not use the `astropy` namespace, which is reserved for the core.
-Instead, theyeither use their package name directly, or `awastropy.packagename` ("affiliated with astropy").
+Instead, they either use their package name directly, or `awastropy.packagename` ("affiliated with astropy").

 If you are interested in starting an affiliated package, or have a